donald-macritchie/holiday-cottages/README.md

 ### Things To Do

 When going on a vacation, many people want to plan their time away with including a number of activities.
-A Thigs To Do page has been create to help and inform users of what they can do in the local area.
+A Things To Do page has been create to help and inform users of what they can do in the local area.
 The Things To Do page has three sections for users to view: Walks and Hikes, Pubs and Restaurants, and Local Attractions.
 Each item within their respective section has a description of the activity and a link out of the site to get further information.

 ![this is an image of the Things to Do hero image page](./static/screenshots/things-to-do-hero-image.png)